GregRos/parjs/README.md

 It's also similar to the [parsimmon](https://github.com/jneen/parsimmon) library, but intends to be superior to it.

 Parjs is written in TypeScript, using features of ES6+ such as classes, getter/setters, and other things.
 It's designed to be used from TypeScript too, but that's not necessary.

+## Current Issues
+1. Very little Unicode support, mainly due to lack of JavaScript Unicode character recognizers.
+2. Library is not heavily optimized as it should be.
+There are no benchmarks.
+2. Debugging should be improved.
+3. API should be streamlined and improved.
+4. Needs to be a section on how to build your own parsers.

 ## What's a parser-combinator library?
 It's a library for building complex parsers out of smaller, simpler ones.
 It also provides a set of those simpler building block parsers.